bmwijaya/Corrective-Action-Register/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this application, please send a message to[Benny Margawijaya](https://www.linkedin.com/in/bennymargawijaya/).
+If you discover a security vulnerability within this application, please send a message to [Benny Margawijaya](https://www.linkedin.com/in/bennymargawijaya/).
 All security vulnerabilities will be promptly addressed.

 ## License